spinnaker/spinnaker.github.io/guides/tutorials/codelabs/openstack-source-to-prod/index.md

 * In the Basic Settings section, enter “prod” in the *Stack* field.
 * (Optional) Select a deployment strategy.
 Default is none.
 * Select your preferred option in the Instance Type drop down.
-* In the Access section, add the prod load balancer and the security group we previously created.
+* In the Access section, add the prod load balancer and the firewall we previously created.
 * Click the *Add* button.
 * Click *Save Changes* to save your prod pipeline.